-Glanville, Alison, "Domain Specific Identity Commitment And Alcohol Use And Problems" (2007).
-Full List of Electronic Theses and Dissertations.
-981.
+Glanville, Alison, "Domain specific identity commitment and alcohol use and problems."
+(2007).
+All-Inclusive List of Electronic Theses and Dissertations.
+2267. https://scholars.indianastate.edu/etds/2267

 This Dissertation is brought to you for free and open access by Sycamore Scholars.
-It has been accepted for inclusion in Full List of Electronic Theses and Dissertations by an authorized administrator of Sycamore Scholars.
+It has been accepted for inclusion in All-Inclusive List of Electronic Theses and Dissertations by an authorized administrator of Sycamore Scholars.
 For more information, please contact dana.swinford@indstate.edu.